Master757/Master757/README.md

 ## Personal

-Faith keeps me grounded.
+My Faith keeps me grounded, he is the shepeard of my soul.
-Long bike rides reset the mind.
+Long bike rides reset the mind⭐.
-Sketching fuels creativity.
-Cats > everything.
+Anime != Cartoons
+Actions speaks louder than words, but that doesnt mean words are to be ignored...
+Cats are one of the most cutest creatures everrrr 😼.

 ---